tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 Studying <abbr title="敬語, honorific speech in Japanese">keigo</abbr>
 in Japanese can also be seen as a part of this process.

-See our [Resources page](resources.html#grammar-in-japanese) for grammar resources in Japanese.
+See [Resources](resources.html#grammar-in-japanese) for grammar resources in Japanese.

 Tags: guide